earthly/earthly/docs/guides/build-args.md

 ## Introduction

-One of the core features of earthly is support for build arguments.
+One of the core features of Earthly is support for build arguments.
 Build arguments can be used to dynamically set environment variables inside the context of [RUN commands](../earthfile/earthfile.md#run).

 Build arguments can be passed between targets or from the command line.
 They encourage writing generic Earthfiles and ultimately promote greater code-reuse.

-Additionally, earthly defines secrets which are similar to build arguments, but are exposed as environment variables when explicitly allowed.
+Additionally, Earthly defines secrets which are similar to build arguments, but are exposed as environment variables when explicitly allowed.

 ## A Quick Example